JCPTrevillian/JCPTrevillian/README.md

   During the pandemic I decided to take a leap of faith and bet on myself.
 While I loved helping others in dentistry - I also love building/creating things.
 I love Data.
 Data was something I took the initiative to leverage in my Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
 That did not satisfy my love for creating/building things so I considered software engineering.
-I heard about the APP partnership with Anita B and Intuit and felt that would be such an amazing life-chaging experience so I applied.
+I read about the APP partnership with Anita B and Intuit and felt that would be such an amazing life-chaging experience so I applied.

   **Imagine my excitement when I learned out of hundreds of applicants I was one of the chosen few!**